dsp-jetpack/JetPack/doc/deployment_guide.md

 > In the two ports SR-IOV reference diagram, PCI slot 1 and 2 are used just for reference.
 User can utilize different PCI slots according to the network environment.

-* Addition of additional two ports to the tenant VLANs on both the leaf switches.
+* Addition of two ports to the tenant VLANs on both leaf switches.
 * Switch configuration for SR-IOV on both the switches according to the reference diagram will be: